"If you've ever become sick after eating a food contaminated with disease-causing bacteria, it's not an experience you want to repeat.

 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated [see ADVERSE REACTIONS and PATIENT INFORMATION].

-Rare cases of sensory or sensorimotor axonal polyneuropathy affecting small and/or large axons resulting in paresthesias, hypoesthesias, dysesthesias and weakness have been reported in patients receiving quinolones including AVELOX.
-AVELOX should be discontinued if the patient experiences symptoms of neuropathy in order to prevent the development of an irreversible condition [see ADVERSE REACTIONS and PATIENT INFORMATION].
+Cases of sensory or sensorimotor axonal polyneuropathy affecting small and/or large axons resulting in paresthesias, hypoesthesias, dysesthesias and weakness have been reported in patients receiving fluoroquinolones including AVELOX.
+Symptoms may occur soon after initiation of AVELOX and may be irreversible.
+AVELOX should be discontinued immediately if the patient experiences symptoms of peripheral neuropathy including pain, burning, tingling, numbness, and/or weakness or other alterations of sensation including light touch, pain, temperature, position sense, and vibratory sensation [see ADVERSE REACTIONS and PATIENT INFORMATION].